SACHSTech/careers-in-computer-science-alyannasantos/README.md

 * Create master projects, insert and work with subprojects, and create links to external tasks
 * Assign tasks to resources from a resource pool, modify resource information, and update the resource pool
 * Work with rollup task bars, hyperlinks, custom WBS codes, and macros

 ### One-day Workshops

 #### Project Management Overview
 ##### You will learn...
 * How project managers think
 * What are projects and what is project management
 * Project Management tools and process that can be used in all types of projects
 * How to relate competently to the project sponsor
-* What’s involved in the various stages of the project management life cycle as follows:
+* What’s involved in the various stages of the project management life cycle

 #### Project Management for Non-Project Managers
 ##### You will learn...
 * Use essential project management principles